 On a quiet Sunday last fall, my in-laws decided that Feng and I had failed at parenting again.
 The situation was serious—at the ripe old age of 5, Mark couldn’t swim.
-Never mind the opportunity to enjoy water in Ottawa is pretty rare, he clearly had to learn this valuable skill as soon as possible, and we had to act fast—or at least that’s what a sheepish Feng claimed when he came home that evening with Mark, two Tupperware of homemade Chinese dumplings (because I also failed as a housewife) and a registration receipt for swimming lessons.
+Never mind the opportunity to enjoy water-based activities in Ottawa is pretty rare, he clearly had to learn this valuable skill as soon as possible, and we had to act fast—or at least that’s what a sheepish Feng claimed when he came home that evening with Mark, two Tupperware of homemade Chinese dumplings (because I also failed as a housewife) and a registration receipt for swimming lessons.

 I was a bit annoyed.
 First, once again, I wasn’t consulted—it’s not like I’m the mother, right?
 Second, the lessons were every Saturday morning in the community centre next door to my in-laws,’ in their faraway suburb.
 Saturday is the only moment in the week when I can clean the house—don’t laugh, it’s kind of a priority by then—and I’d rather swim with sharks than spend 30 minutes at the poolside with my in-laws.
 “But you don’t have to come!”
-Okay, but third point—given the opportunity, I was technically the best person to teach Mark to swim and enjoy water.
+Okay, but the third point—given the opportunity, I was technically the best person to teach Mark to swim and enjoy being in the water.
 After all, I grew up by the ocean and spent my teens surfing and windsurfing, while the Chinese side of the family is… ahem, aquatically challenged.

 But of course, it was too late for yet another what-the-fuck-is-wrong-with-your-parents argument.
 Mark was registered for the fall session and I live by the “choose your battles” motto.